 Core: Render Markdown content to HTML

-To solve this problem, we need to use another important filter:safe.safeThe filter tells the template engine that this content is safe and does not need to be HTML entity escaped, and can be output directly as HTML on the page.
+To solve this problem, we need to use another important filter:safe.safeThe filter tells the template engine that this content is safe, no HTML entity encoding is required, and it can be output directly as HTML on the page.

 Therefore, the key to rendering Markdown custom fields as HTML is to userenderandsafetwo filters.
-The order of their use is firstrender, thensafe:
+The order of their use isrender, thensafe:

 {{ 您的Markdown变量 | render | safe }}